HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 Once the Db2 server is listening on the SSL port (50001), we can proceed to configure the WebEngine server to connect to Db2 over SSL.

 ### customTruststoreSecrets Configuration
-In WebEngine server, the `customTruststoreSecrets` parameter can be used to add Db2 SSL certificate(server.crt) to a secret:
+In the WebEngine server, the `customTruststoreSecrets` parameter can be used to add Db2 SSL certificate(server.crt) to a secret:

 ```bash
 kubectl create secret generic db-secret --from-file=server.crt -n dxns